ppy/osu-wiki/wiki/History_of_osu!/2007/en.md

 ## August

 **The main menu was updated with a new look**, and the **editor received a lot of new functionality, including copy/paste support**.
-The Windows's menubar and cursor are now present, making editor features a lot more accessible than before. **Sliders are more extensively supported**, with ticks present and disappearing as you pass them. **Stacking of hit circles is now also present.
-Local high scores are a lot better supported.
-The `.osu` file format is revised and completely revamped, but includes conversion of older files to the new format.**
+The Windows's menubar and cursor were added, making editor features were a lot more accessible than before. **Sliders were more extensively supported**, with ticks present and disappearing as you pass them. **Stacking of hit circles were now also present.
+Local high scores were a lot better supported.
+The `.osu` file format was revised and completely revamped, but includes conversion of older files to the new format.**

 ![](img/2007-08_01.jpg "Song Selection screen for Play Mode")

 ![](img/2007-08_02.jpg "Evolution of the hit bursts")

-Gameplay was enhanced with the **debut of combo fire, the HP bar, mouse trails, and better looking sliders**.
+Gameplay was enhanced with the **debut of [combo fire](/wiki/combo_fire), the HP bar, mouse trails, and better looking sliders**.
 By this point, we had a humble collection of around **10 beatmaps made by the testing team of around 5 people.**

 ![](img/2007-08_03.jpg "Song Selection for Edit Mode")